+Figure 1

 Terminal Server

-A terminal server that is configured is required for NDATE to execute automated drive qualification tests as NDATE will connect to the specified filers using the terminal server IP Address as well as the serial port (#) at which the filer is connected to this terminal server.
+A configured terminal server is required for NDATE to execute automated drive qualification tests as NDATE will connect to the specified filers using the terminal server IP Address as well as the serial port (#) at which the filer is connected to this terminal server.

 User Access Levels

-NDATE is available for use by NetApp Storage Drive Engineering Team as well as by various Drive Vendors for prequalification testing of drives.
+NDATE is available for use by NetApp Storage Media Engineering Team as well as by various Drive Vendors for prequalification testing of drives.

-The installation of NDATE is done on a Client Host, so the execution of automated drive tests on a given Filer setup can be done by any non-privileged user. i.e., Tester doesn’t require root or admin privileges for executing the tests.
+The installation of NDATE is done on a Client Host.
+The execution of automated drive tests on a given Filer setup can be done by any non-privileged user, However the user should have sudo privileges for executing the tests.

-Test Fabric knowledge requirements
+Test Fabric Knowledge

-Any given test user should have a basic understanding of the following:
+A test user should have a basic understanding of the following:

 Filer Network Configuration Terminologies (e.g. IP Address, Gateway, Netmask)